Print this role profile

 The information management specialist will work closely with other ICT staff such as the chief information officer, chief technology officer and ICT manager.

-An information management specialist exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+An information management specialist exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and from the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the information management specialist has level 5 capabilities, i.e. ensures and advises on the skills outlined below.